djalbat/reaction/README.md

 ## Usage

-In order to make use of JSX, you must import the `React` object at the top of the file:
+In order to make use of JSX, you must import the `React` object at the top of the file in question:

 ```
 import { React } from "reaction";

 ...
 ```
-Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way, although bear in mind that only a subset of React's functionality is supported.
+Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way.

 The `ReactDOM` class is also available: